Juul/notdhcpserver/README.md

 * Make server send response three times with small delay between each (UDP is unreliable after all)
 * Include a checksum in server response
+* Include SSL certificate in server response

+# Limitations

+* The file of the certificate file must be less than 16 kB.
+This can be changed by changing MAX_CERT_SIZE in main.c and recompiling.
 # License and copyright

 This software is licensed under the GNU General Public License v3.0